optodeveloper/SSH-Demo/README.md

 3. `sudo pip install requests`

 **To get and update the API key:**
+1. In the shell type `nano apiKey.py` exactly, make sure there's a capital **K** and leave the rest lowercase.
+Leave this text editor open.<br>TIP: Type `nano api` and then push the `tab` key and it will auto complete the file name.
-1. Go to https://hostname/manage, replacing "hostname" with your device's unique hostname.
+2. In a browser go to https://hostname/manage, replacing "hostname" with your device's unique hostname.
-2. Select **Accounts**
+3. Select **Accounts** from the main menu.
-3. Select or create an account with Admin permissions.
+4. Select or create an account with Admin permissions.
-4. Copy the long string under **API Key** at the bottom of the page, it will look like "`M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP`".
+5. Copy the long string under **API Key** at the bottom of the page, it will look like "`M7FjTXTepYhQnc9fFViTP3S3pY5GcwYP`".
-5. In the shell type `nano apiKey.py`
-6. Replace the `key` variable string value with the key from the Admin user, just using arrow keys and backspace or delete to remove the old string and right click to paste into PuTTY.
+6. Go back to the shell and replace the `key` variable string value with the key from the Admin user, *just using arrow keys* (left clicking with your mouse will not work) go to the end of the key and backspace to remove the old string.
+7. With the cursor in between the completely empty quotes `apiKey = ''` right click anywhere on the screen to paste the copied API key into PuTTY.
-7. Press `ctrl + o` to write the changes and `enter` to keep the file name.
+7. Press `ctrl + o` to write out (save) the changes, and press `enter` to keep the same file name.
+You should see "wrote lines" at the bottom of the screen.
 8. Press `ctrl + x` to exit the _nano_ text editor.
+There should be no prompt since you just saved the changes.

 ### Python Scripts